Sakina Jaffrey

 Sakina Jaffrey (born February 14, 1962) is an American actress.
-Jaffrey is best known for portraying as Linda Vasquez in the Netflix original series House of Cards, and Denise Christopher in the NBC series Timeless.
+Jaffrey may be best known for portraying Linda Vasquez in the Netflix original series House of Cards, and Denise Christopher in the NBC series Timeless.

 Early life

 Jaffrey was born in New York City, the youngest daughter of Indian-born parents, actress and food and travel writer Madhur Jaffrey, and actor Saeed Jaffrey.
 Her parents divorced when she was three years old, and she grew up estranged from her father, who subsequently moved to the United Kingdom.

 She grew up in the Greenwich Village section of Manhattan, where she attended PS 41.
 She later attended the Nightingale-Bamford School on the Upper East Side.

 Jaffrey picked up her love of Chinese culture from her elder sister, Meera.
 She graduated from Vassar College in 1984, with a major in Chinese Language and Literature, originally planning to be a translator before she became an actress.